authlete/java-resource-server/README.md

 retrieves claim values from a dummy database.
 You need to modify the implementation to make it refer to your actual user database.

+##### NOTE (May 1, 2022)

+A userinfo endpoint was implemented in [java-oauth-server][8].
+The userinfo endpoint implemented in java-resource-server is no longer maintained.

+The userinfo endpoint implementation in java-oauth-server correctly implements the filtering rules and the data minimization policy of [OpenID Connect for Identity Assurance 1.0][IDA] and supports Transformed Claims defined in [OpenID Connect Advanced Syntax for Claims 1.0][ASC].

 #### Country Endpoint